2/9/2024

 CFO

-Yeah hi it's Toby here I can just just comment that I mean DTC has a higher overall profitability for us it does have basically a gross profit but we we have more of our own sales and marketing costs supporting supporting DTC but overall it's it has a has a higher profitability.
+Yeah, hi, it's Toby here.
+I can just comment that, I mean, D2C has a higher overall profitability for us It does have basically a better gross profit, but we have more of our own sales and marketing costs supporting D2C, but overall it has a higher profitability.

 speaker

-Got it and the investments you're making today are to support future growth or should we see a ramp up in costs as 2024 progress for this platform?
+Got it.
+And the investments you're making today are to support future growth, or should we see a ramp up in costs as 2024 progresses for this platform?

 speaker

-We have in terms of platforms we have the technology platform in place it's maintenance and you know selected to upgrade as always but there's no new tech investment needed and we also have given that our supply chain model is I would say quite retailer like in terms of quick deliveries and we we also don't foresee making any big investments in the DC structure or other supply chain setups due to this so we actually don't see any need for major investments in platforms to drive DTC.
+We have, in terms of platforms, we have the technology platform tech investment needed.
+And we also have, given that our supply chain model is, I would say, quite retailer-like in terms of quick deliveries, and we also don't foresee making any big investments in DC structure or other supply chain setups due to this.
+So we actually don't see any need for major investments in platform to drive DTC.

 speaker

-Yeah yes that answers my question perfectly thank you very much.
+Yes, that answers my question perfectly.
+Thank you very much.

 speaker